-Cass Library Services has a broad portfolio of financial databases.
+The Business Library has a broad portfolio of financial databases.
 Some can only be accessed on site.
+These must be booked in advance.
 They can be found at the following locations:

 Most of our databases online contain the basic financial data most students need.
 Financial databases on-site contain data that is more in-depth, wide-ranging and historical than most of the browser-based financial databases.